 Moreover, it is also a good idea to prevent employees from installing apps and programs on the company devices.
 Why?
 Well, first of all, sometimes these apps are downloaded from an unsecured source, so they can pose a risk.

 Secondly, there really is no point in anyone adding programs they want because these can seriously intervene with your main server and security software.
 It is why only your IT department should have the authorization to add or delete apps.
+To learn more about Access Control Management, have a look at Intellipaat Cyber Security courses.

 Have a security software